THE FUNDAMENTALS OF PSYCHOSYNTHESIS TRAUMA TRAINING: INTEGRATING SPIRITUALITY INTO YOUR LIFE & WORK

 The word holistic is used frequently within the coaching, health and helping professions, yet on deeper exploration; spiritual levels of consciousness have largely been neglected.
 Up until recently, spirituality has not been seen as legitimate in many academic and scientific fields and has rarely been given space in psychology, social work, coaching, counselling and psychotherapy training (F. Gale, 2007).

-Considering global emergencies such as financial and environmental crises, war torn countries and displaced peoples, the widening gap between Indigenous and non-Indigenous Australian’s health and well-being, rising levels of addiction to the internet, food, drugs, alcohol, gambling, sex and shopping, as well as a growing sense of disconnection from self and others – neglecting to understand and include a spiritual context continues to have serious consequences for individuals, communities and the whole.
+Considering global emergencies such as Coronavirus, financial and environmental crises, war torn countries and displaced peoples, the widening gap between Indigenous and non-Indigenous Australian’s health and well-being, rising levels of addiction to the internet, food, drugs, alcohol, gambling, sex and shopping, as well as a growing sense of disconnection from self and others – neglecting to understand and include a spiritual context continues to have serious consequences for individuals, communities and the whole.
 (Reference: Psychosynthesis: A Psychology with a Soul)

 EXPLORING THE SPIRITUAL DIMENSION OF CONSCIOUSNESS IS LINKED WITH BETTER OUTCOMES